 This and other card games are a great way to be social and also enhance your risk-benefit assessment skills, and learn to read other human’s non-verbal communications.
 So get the guys together for an old-fashioned poker night once a week.
 If you gain proficiency, you might try making a bit of cash at sanctioned gambling venues.

 We’ve covered how we’re all musical creatures, so why not try your hand at learning an instrument?
-The guitar is an excellent one with which to begin, because you can buy one cheaply, largely teach yourself the basics, and it can go anywhere you do.
+The guitar is an excellent one with which to begin, because you can buy one cheaply (check out the highly rated Fender FA-115), largely teach yourself the basics, and it can go anywhere you do.

 While many may scorn golf as a sport, imagine trying to put a pea through the mouth of a soda can at 100 paces.
 Get the point?
 Golf is a fantastic way to get a lot of fresh air and exercise.
 However, to gain skill at this sport, you need to work on developing your spatial reasoning skills, as well as understanding how things like wind impact the trajectory of your ball.
 In the process, you’ll learn the proper posture and form of a great swing — which is part of conditioning your body to act with precision and power on demand.